 Academic Advisement Center

-- Provide student-centered advising services and support that enable students to take responsibility for their academic and career choices.
+- Provide student-centered advising services and support that enables students to take responsibility for their academic and career choices.

 - Equip students with the tools and resources they need to: assess their interests and abilities, identify academic and career goals, confidently declare a major/minor, effectively use technology, and develop academic plans.

 - Encourage students to become engaged, self-aware, and deliberate decision-makers.

 - Provide advising services, training, and degree audit support for the College community.